 If you are a restaurant operator, we probably don’t even need to tell you how important cleanliness is.
 George’s BBQ in Indian Head, Maryland was just shut-down in March 2019 due to filthy conditions.
 This article from January 2019 lists 25 restaurants that were closed after violations.
 Don’t get on this list; make sure you have solid janitorial services to keep your establishment clean, tidy, and health code-violation free!
 And if you do get put on this list, we probably won’t be eating there; ever.

 Look who’s talking, too

 In an era of social media and devices galore, you can guarantee that your customers will talk negatively about you on social channels if they had a bad experience or if your site was dirty.
-To reinforce the need for clean flooring, check out this article from Cintas that references the impact that a poor review can have on your business.
+To reinforce the need for clean flooring, a poor review can have a negative impact on your business.

-And back to those bathrooms, this additional article from Cintas says that 94% of U.S. adults said they would avoid a business in the future if they encountered a dirty restroom.
+And back to those bathrooms, 94% of U.S. adults said they would avoid a business in the future if they encountered a dirty restroom.
 Facilities in commercial and retail businesses that look old and poorly cared for can also discourage repeat customer visits.

 Think you can do the cleaning yourself?
 Think again.

 If you are thinking of managing your establishment’s cleaning services yourself, there are some critical points that you should consider.

 Do you have the proper equipment on hand for cleaning of the various surfaces and spaces in your business?
 Are your employees properly trained to use the equipment?
 As an example, rotary-type floor machines often have a lot of torque that may be unexpected for a novice or someone not properly trained in use.

 Cleaning can be hazardous to the health of employees, especially if they are not familiar with how to use various chemicals and solvents.